anoshenko/rui/README.md

 	type SizeUnit struct {
 		Type  SizeUnitType
 		Value float64
+		Function SizeFunc
 	}

-where Type is the type of size; Value is the size.
+where Type is the type of size; Value is the size; Function is function (used only if Type == SizeFunction, ignored otherwise)

 The Type can take the following values: